 - 2. In addition, please provide one electronic version of the primary review materials (CV & Case-Making Narrative) and IDEA Folder with all IDEA forms since tenure.
 See above for submission and folder name instructions. - 3.
-One copy of supplemental materials, in well-organized and clearly labeled folders.
-If hard copy, then deliver to Academic Affairs Office.
-If electronic (preferable), please provide documents via Google drive and allow access to BOTH facultywelfare@augustana.edu AND facultywelfarecommitteegroup@augustana.edu as well as all full Professors on your department review committee.
-You must label the shared main folder with the following information, formatted as specified: "Promotion supplemental material for first name last name date", with date as mm.dd.yyyy.
-Files and subfolders within this main folder can be labeled and organized any way you see fit.

-Include an inventory of your supporting materials (i.e., a contents list); in addition, regardless of whether they are electronic or hard copies, you must tell us why you are including them - why are they important to your case-making narrative; it would be useful to add these elaborations to both your narrative and the inventory list.
-The quantity of supporting materials should be great enough to give an educated outsider the ability to draw a full and accurate picture of your career.
-This outcome is rarely accomplished in fewer than a hundred pages and rarely requires more than a few hundred.
+One electronic copy of supplemental materials, in well-organized and clearly labeled folders within your main Google Drive portfolio folder.
+As a subfolder within your main portfolio folder, your supplemental materials can be labeled and organized any way you see fit.
+Include an inventory of your supporting materials (i.e., a table of contents list); in addition, you must tell us why you are including them why are they important to your case-making narrative; it would be useful to add these elaborations to both your narrative and the inventory list.
+The quantity of supporting materials should be great enough to give a reviewer the ability to draw a full and accurate picture of your career.
+This outcome is rarely accomplished in fewer than fifty pages but rarely requires much more than a hundred.
 A few exemplars are always preferred to an overabundance of repetition.